TN 32 (12-24)

 1. After 1951

-For Social Security purposes, an individual is an employee if he or she meets any of the following employee tests:
+For Social Security purposes, an individual is an employee if they meet any of the following employee tests:

 1. a.